Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

-# How to submit a Pull Request - Quick guide
+# How to submit a Pull Request - Quick Guide

 ## Goal